-Ultimately, information on the risk of unintentional allergen presence due to cross-contamination informs decision on precautionary allergen statements throughout the supply chain and labelling on the final product.
-Precautionary allergen labelling (PAL) on final products is used as a risk management measure to warn against the inadvertent consumption of unintentionally present allergens, which are not ingredients, by sensitive consumers and enable a variety of safe and nutritious food choices for the allergic consumer.
-Precautionary allergen labelling should only be used if the risk of allergen cross-contamination is real and cannot be removed, in order to prevent unnecessarily restricting the availability of food to sensitive individuals.
+Ultimately, information on the risk of unintentional allergen presence due to crosscontamination informs decisions on precautionary allergen statements throughout the supply chain and labelling on the final product.
+Precautionary allergen labelling (PAL) on final products is used as a risk management measure to warn against the inadvertent consumption of unintentionally present allergens, which are not ingredients, by sensitive consumers while ensuring the availability of a variety of safe and nutritious food choices for the allergic consumer.
+Precautionary allergen labelling should be used only if the risk of allergen cross-contamination is real and cannot be removed, in order to prevent unnecessarily restricting the availability of food to sensitive individuals.

-The aim of this risk assessment is to look at the appropriateness and feasibility of a set action level for use by businesses selling raw ingredients intended for further processing.
+The aim of this assessment is to look at the appropriateness and feasibility of a set action level for use by businesses selling raw ingredients intended for further processing.